oleg-shilo/cs-script.vscode/README.md

 6. Format document (in next release)
 7. Rename symbol (in next release)

-"Find all references (classic)" is an alternative result representation of the standard VSCode "Find all references" for C#, TypeScript and VB.NET code.
+"Find all references (classic)" is an alternative result representation of the standard VSCode "Find all references" for C#, TypeScript and VB.NET code (supported syntaxes can be extended).
 This presentation in conjunction with a single-click navigation is more consistent with the traditional Visual Studio experience:

 ![](https://github.com/oleg-shilo/cs-script.vscode/raw/master/images/find_refs_classic.gif)